Everything You Need to Know About Female Pattern Baldness

 - Treatments using supplements

-Sometimes, iron deficiency might be the reason for hair loss.
+Sometimes, iron deficiency might be the reason for hair loss and even the reason for baldness in women.
 In this case, consult your doctor to be sure of the condition and ask for prescribing an iron supplement.
 Although no evidence supports the theory of taking iron supplements helping in regrowing the hair, it will restore the iron deficiency in the body.

 You can also take supplements such as biotin and folic acid.
 These promote thick hair.
 Studies show that women develop thicker hair after taking antioxidants, omega-3 fatty acids, and omega-6 fatty acids.